AirGateway/dev-guides/content/getting_started/multi-provider_requests/_index.md

  - **AG-Connection**: keep-alive

-And optionally, for the streaming mode a timeout in the server-side can be set upon request of the client.
+And optionally, for the streaming mode a timeout in the server-side can be set upon request of the client to set a maximum request lifetime.

- - **Keep-Alive:** timeout=xx (where xx is an integer number in seconds)
+ - **Ag-Request-Timeout:** X (where x is an integer number in seconds)

+Using this header will let you get all the results received in the first X seconds.
+For example, if airline 1 returns results in 5 seconds and airline 2 returns results in 10 seconds, if we setup timeout to 6 seconds we'll receive all results from airline 1 but no results from airline 2.

 **Important note**